yoroshikun/flutter_genshin_lyre_player/README.md

-## Flutter Genshin Lyre Auto Player
+## Flutter Genshin Lyre MIDI Player

-A native flutter implementation of a midi to Genshin Lyre player.
+A native flutter implementation of a midi to Genshin Lyre player, following windows fluent UI design.
+Consider leaveing a star if the project was useful and contributing is always encouraged!
+Thanks!

+> Check out [sabihoshi](https://github.com/sabihoshi/)'s Fluent UI implementation of a [Genshin Lyre Player](https://github.com/sabihoshi/GenshinLyreMidiPlayer) written in C# if thats more your style!

 ![](screenshots/lightmode.png)
 ![](screenshots/darkmode.png)